BEST RECHARGEABLE BATTERIES

 ENELOOP vs ALKALINE BATTERIES

-Please have a look to understand the difference between basic Eneloop NiMH AA batteries vs Alkaline batteries.
+Please have a look to understand the difference between basic Eneloop batteries vs Alkaline batteries.
 Alkaline batteries have a large capacity at very low current.
 Whenever the device pulls more current the Alkaline batteries supply much less energy than eneloops.
-Take a look at the following comparison between a Fujitsu High Power AA and a standard Eneloop 4th generation AA.
+Take a look at the following comparison between a Fujitsu High Power AA and one of the best rechargeable batteries, the standard AA Eneloop 4th generation.